laxmikant-ainapure/upcxx/README.md

 UPC\+\+ provides multiple "backends" offering the user flexibility to choose the means by which the parallel communication facilities are implemented.
 Those backends are characterized by three dimensions: conduit, thread-mode, and code-mode.
+All objects in a given executable must agree on the backend in use.
 The conduit and thread-mode parameters map directly to the GASNet concepts of the same name (for more explanation, see below).
 Code-mode selects between highly optimized code and highly debuggable code.
 The `upcxx-meta` script will assume sensible defaults for these parameters based on the